 What is a REIT?

 When investing in a REIT, you own shares of a company that invests in commercial real estate.
-To be clear, you are not investing directly into the commercial property itself; you are investing in a company that has invested in the commercial property.
+To be clear, you are not investing directly in the commercial property itself; you are investing in a company that has invested in the commercial property.
 So, there are some big differences between REITs and private real estate syndication.

 What Are The Differences Between REITs and Private Real Estate Syndications?